-No fees are assessed for obtaining forbearance; however, you are responsible for paying the interest that accrues on your loans during the forbearance period.
+No fees are assessed for obtaining forbearance; however, interest will continue to accrue on your loan(s) during the forbearance period.
 You may continue making payments and or interest payments during forbearance.
 Any unpaid interest at the end of the forbearance period will be capitalized (added to the principal balance).
-Capitalization of interest will increase the amount that must be repaid and may result in an increased regular monthly payment amount.
+Capitalization of interest will increase the amount that must be repaid and may result in an increased monthly payment amount.

-Most Common Types of Forbearances:
+Most common types of forbearances:

 - Hardship

-- Reduced Payment
+- · Reduced Payment

 - Internship/Residency

 - Student Loan Debt Burden

-- Department of Defense (DoD) Loan Repayment Program
+- · Department of Defense (DoD) Loan Repayment Program

 - Corporation for National and Community Service (CNCS) Loan Repayment Program/Hardship